Make the most of summer by getting outdoors and exploring all of the great beaches, paths and cycleways that Auckland has to offer.

 If you enter or leave a forest/area with native trees anywhere across the region, here are three easy steps you need to remember:

-- Scrub– clean all soil off your footwear and other gear.
+- Scrub– clean all soil off your footwear and gear.

-- Spray– your footwear and gear at every cleaning station you encounter.
+- Spray– your footwear and gear with disinfectant at every cleaning station you encounter.
 Kauri dieback can be spread by just a pinhead of soil.